How to get rid of black algae in the pond

 • It’s intensely black and has a shiny appearance.

-• I haven’t seen it in ponds; this type of algae only appears on waterfall rocks. (there is another black algae that is spotty and not nearly as intense)
+• I haven’t seen it in ponds; this type of algae only appears on waterfall rocks where the water is moving somewhat slowly and thin. (there is another black algae that is spotty and not nearly as intense)

 • It can be removed with pressure washing, though it tends to reappear over time.